sghpjuikit/player/app/documentation/README.md

 - `cd /path/to/application/directory`
 - `chmod +x SpitPlayer.sh` to make the launcher executable
 - `./SpitPlayer.sh` to launch the application
-- for options and commands see help using `./SpitPlayer -h` or `./SpitPlayer --help`
+- for options and commands see help to use `./SpitPlayer -h` or `./SpitPlayer --help`

 ## Stopping